James J. H. Gregory

-James John Howard Gregory (November 7, 1827 – February 20, 1910) was an American educator, horticultural businessman, writer, politician, and philanthropist from Marblehead, Massachusetts.
-Gregory started his career as a public school teacher and later served as a principal.
-In 1854, he founded a successful seed company, introduced innovations like seed catalogs and developed notable varieties such as the Hubbard squash and cherry tomato.
-Due to the success of his business, he was known as the "Seed King of Marblehead".
-Gregory also served as a Massachusetts State Senator (1876–1877) and Marblehead Selectman, advocating for local development and education.
-A prolific author, he wrote practical gardening guides and supported African American education through the Marblehead Libraries program and school donations.
+James John Howard Gregory (November 7, 1827 – February 20, 1910) was an American educator, horticultural businessman, writer, politician and philanthropist from Marblehead, Massachusetts.
+After working as a teacher and school principal, he founded the seed company James J. H. Gregory & Son in 1854.
+The business sold vegetable and flower seeds and was associated with the Hubbard squash, the cherry tomato and the Danvers onion.
+Gregory was known as the "Seed King of Marblehead".

+Gregory served as a Marblehead selectman and as a Massachusetts State Senator from 1876 to 1877.
+He wrote practical works on vegetable gardening and soil fertility.
+Through his philanthropy he supported local projects in Marblehead and education for African Americans, including the Gregory Normal School in Wilmington, North Carolina, and the Marblehead Libraries, a travelling library service for African-American schools and colleges in the southern United States.

 Biography

 Early life

-James John Howard Gregory was born in Marblehead, Massachusetts, on November 7, 1827, to James Adams and Ruth Gregory (née Roundey).
-His father worked as a Justice of the Peace and customs officer in Marblehead.
+James John Howard Gregory was born in Marblehead, Massachusetts, on November 7, 1827, to James Adams Gregory and Ruth Gregory.
+His father worked as a justice of the peace and customs officer in Marblehead.

-Education and teaching career
+Education and teaching

-Gregory received his education in the public schools of Marblehead and spent two years studying at Middlebury College.
-Following this, he worked as a teacher at Marblehead Academy and the Farm School before graduating from Amherst College in 1850.
-After graduation, Gregory taught in Marblehead and Lunenberg.
-From 1851 to 1854, Gregory worked as the principal of Derby Academy in Hingham.
+Gregory attended public schools in Marblehead and studied for two years at Middlebury College.
+He taught at Marblehead Academy and the Farm School before graduating from Amherst College in 1850.
+After graduating, he taught in Marblehead and Lunenburg.
+From 1851 to 1854, he was principal of Derby Academy in Hingham, Massachusetts.